 The 1999 regulation, which also sought to bring anti-smoking education to schools and introduce a 12-year programme to replace tobacco with other crops in the main growing areas of East and Central Java, appears to have been doomed the day Dr Habibie left office.

 Mr Abdurrahman's National Awakening Party - and the mass Muslim organisation Nahdlatul Ulama from which it draws many of its voters - counts on the East Java cigarette industry, with its 900,000 tobacco farmers and 250,000 factory employees, for money and support.
+Under Indonesian law, cigarettes cannot be shown on billboards and in television and newspaper advertising.
+But even people who don't smoke can make the association between the big tobacco companies and the creative images that continue to seduce new generations of smokers.

 No wonder.
 Yet another study conducted by the National Commission for Child Protection and the University of Muhammadiyah counted tobacco companies sponsoring at least 870 sport events and 387 musical concerts between January and October last year.